ucsd-cse231-w21/chocopy-wasm-compiler/PROPOSAL.md

 - We need to have runtime tests that ensure that the lists created from comprehension only have the correct, expected values, across different ways of specifying the comprehension’s expression, iterable, and condition.

 ### A description of any new AST forms you plan to add.
+We add the following expression to our AST:
 ```
 { a?: A, tag: ‘comprehension’, expr: Expr<A>, field: string, iter: Expr<A>, cond?: Expr<A> }
 ```